Commissioner Street (Johannesburg)

 Commissioner Street is a major one-way street (westwards) in the Central Business District of Johannesburg, South Africa.
-It runs from the M31 to the R41, and is indicated as the R24.
-The Carlton Centre, the 2nd-tallest building in Africa (the tallest office building in Africa), is located on the street, as is the southern end of Newtown.
+It runs from the M31 (Joe Slovo Drive; Sivewright Avenue) to the R41 (Main Reef Road), and is indicated as part of the R24.
+The Carlton Centre, the 5th-tallest building in Africa as of 2024, is located on the street, as is the southern end of Newtown.
 There is little evidence of Commissioner Street's exact origin, although it is known that this street played a role in the development of Johannesburg.

 History

 Historical events

 Commissioner Street has been an important street in Johannesburg since the 1800s and has seen many significant events throughout its history.